Romathonat/VulgaireDev/README.md

 ```

-You also need to add the a line to the crontab (crontab -e) in order to pull often:
+You also need to add the a line to the crontab (crontab -e) in order to sync data each minute:

 ``` bash
 */1 * * * * cd /webApps/VulgaireDev/src/static/vulgaireDevEntries && git fetch && git merge origin/master